- International

 They seem to me to reflect not the overt visually attractive structures favoured by architectural magazines worldwide.
 Rather they are of a different compelling beauty, a different ilk.
 To quote the visionary engineer Buckminster Fuller (1895 -1983): “When I’m working on a problem, I never think about beauty.
 I think only how to solve the problem.
 But when I have finished, if the solution is not beautiful, I know it is wrong.”

-So with these sentiments in mind, please click through the following pages and enjoy some very beautiful sustainable buildings.
+So with these sentiments in mind, please read on and enjoy some very beautiful sustainable buildings.

 It is perhaps always presumptuous to suggest that something is ever truly the first of anything.
 There are cultural and technical paradigm shifts that build up to a point in time when what is produced becomes noted as the ‘first’ embodiment of an ideal.